pypa/hatch/docs/history/hatch.md

 - Ignore a project's Python requirement for environments where the project is not installed
 - When not persisting config for static analysis, properly manage internal settings when Ruff's top level table already exists
 - Ignore compatibility checks when environments have already been created, significantly improving performance of environment usage
+- Properly allow overriding of the `path` option for the `virtual` environment type

 ## [1.8.1](https://github.com/pypa/hatch/releases/tag/hatch-v1.8.1) - 2023-12-14 ## {: #hatch-v1.8.1 }